melibe23/budget-cypress-exercise/e2e/README.md

 ## STEPS TO REPRODUCE IN ORDER TO RUN TESTS WITH CYPRESS.IO

-You need to have installed NodeJS in your machine.
+Prerequisite: You need to have installed [NodeJS](https://nodejs.org/es/download/) in your machine.

 a)	In your terminal go to /budgeting-master/e2e folder and run command

  ```$ npm install```